Committed to academic and personal success

 - The following individuals will be charged the in-state tuition unless he/she qualifies as a Delta or Dickinson County resident as described above:

 Students are responsible for initiating their withdrawal from a class; this does not happen automatically.
-Students can withdraw from a class by completing the Course Change Form.
-Students can obtain this form in Student Services or by going online to: www.baycollege.edu and select myBay>Current Students>Forms, Docs, & Policies.
-It is the student’s responsibility to accurately complete this form in its entirety and to obtain the required instructor’s signature to withdraw from their class.
+For more information on how to properly withdraw from a coursego to www.baycollege.edu and select myBay>Current Students>Registration>Withdrawing from a Course.
+It is the student’s responsibility to request the withdraw.
 Failure to follow this procedure will result in the student receiving an “F” for the class.

 There is no penalty due to withdrawal for military personnel who are deployed.
 Transcripts will be marked “Military Deployment.”
 Student Services will work with military students and veterans to assist them with completion of courses and degrees or certificates.